v-finance/camelot/doc/sphinx/source/cep/actions_new.rst

 will raise a :class:`camelot.core.exception.GuiException`.
 This exception will propagate through the action an will be ignored unless handled by the developer.

-The :meth:`model_run` its
-execution will not be blocked while the GUI updates the :class:`camelot.view.controls.ProgressDialog`

 manipulation of the model
 -------------------------